fawmi/vue-google-maps/.github/ISSUE_TEMPLATE/feature_request.md

 Please use Github discussion, you will find better help there.
 Notice that if you create a question issue, we will close it and create a new discussion for you.

+**Playcode support**
+We strongly recommend you to use Playcode to reproduce your code!
+You can find a small template [here](https://playcode.io/1012771).
+Following the steps on the template will make things really, really easier!

 **Codepen support**
-You can use Codepen to report your bug!
+You can use Codepen to report your bug as well!
 In your Codepen, go to Settings, then select JS.
-In Add Packages section, search for vue-google-maps-community-fork
+In Add Packages section, search for vue-google-maps-community-fork.
+TBH Codepen isn't a really good option because of the file structure, but feel free to use if you prefer it!

+**Lastly, remember to look if this issue isn't already created**

+**OK!
+You can delete everything until here!**
-**You can delete whatever part you want in this issue, but please be clear and remember to use the Preview option** **Also, remember to look if this feature request isn't already created**
+**You can also delete whatever part you want in this issue, but please make it clear**

 **Does your feature has anything related to a problem?**
 Please describe what the problem is related to.
 For example: I'm frustrated that I cannot do [...] easily.